abdulx01/CTF/Cryptography/247CTF-My-BagicByt.md

  #                                                      247/CTF - My Magic Bytes: Cryptography

 Challenge:
-- Can you recover the secret XOR key we used to encrypt the flag?
+- Can you recover the secret XOR key we used to encrypt the flag.

 Solution:
 ---------